 You should be aware that application of honey to the skin has been known to lead to a slight sting but this wears off very quickly.
 Allergy to honey is rare but be aware that there could be an allergic reaction to either pollen or bee proteins in honey.
 Plus, don’t over-use as excessive application of honey may lead to dehydration of tissues.

-While there’s no scientific evidence that it works on eczema in children, our conclusion is that Manuka honey is certainly worth a try.
+While there’s little scientific evidence that Manuka honey is an effective treatment for eczema in children, our conclusion is that Manuka honey is certainly worth a try.
 If it doesn’t work at least you can enjoy eating it – it’s delicious!

-Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child (and favourite allergy friendly recipes), we also manufacture and sell our unique stay-on scratch mitts for itchy babies, toddlers and children.
-We now stock sizes from 0-8 years in a range of colours.
+Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child (and favourite allergy-friendly recipes), we also manufacture and sell our unique stay-on scratch mitts for itchy babies, toddlers and children.
+We now stock sizes from 0-12 years in a range of colours.
 Visit our main website for more information.